How to get from Florence to Lucca for a day trip

 Best time to do a day trip to Lucca from Florence

-Given that Lucca deserves to be visited all year round, in my opinion the best period is between November and April, i.e. in the low season.
+Given that Lucca deserves to be visited all year round, in my opinion the best period is between November and April, which is the low season.
 The Christmas holidays is actually not low season, but the lights and the atmosphere compensate for the higher prices and bigger crowds.

 Summer is very hot, and it is the busiest time of the year.
 I also recommend you to avoid Halloween week, because Lucca hosts Lucca Comics & Games on those days, the most important Italian event dedicated to comics, games and cosplaying.
 It is such an important event that the hotels sell out months and months in advance, not only in Lucca but in the entire surrounding area, up to Pisa.
 It’s a fantastic event, but it monopolizes the city for almost a week, and sightseeing becomes impossible.
 And of course, prices skyrocket.